JeSappelleRoot/HowTo-OwnTrack/README.md

 > Congratulations, Mosquitto DB is ready to receive data from OwnTracks !

-You can leave all terminals, and just run `sudo /etc/init.d/mosquitto start`
+You can leave all terminals, and just run `/etc/init.d/mosquitto start`

 # OT-Recorder installation and configuration